Guidance for trainees who wish to train on a Less Than Full Time (LTFT) basis.

 A new (2017) position statement (pdf) has been issued by the GMC for further clarification on LTFT training and educational requirements.

-LTFT training is available for doctors who select not to train full-time because of 'well-founded individual reasons' (European Union Council directive 93/16-/EEC 1993 [pdf]) and those with eligible child care responsibilities (Employment Act 2002 [doc]).
+LTFT training is available for doctors and dentists who select not to train full-time because of 'well-founded individual reasons' (European Union Council directive 93/16-/EEC 1993 [pdf]) and those with eligible child care responsibilities (Employment Act 2002 [doc]).
 It is an important part of NHSScotland's ambition to create family friendly policies and to ensure all members of staff are able to contribute their full potential to the service.

 The information contained on this website should be read in conjunction with current guidelines and legislation, ie. Gold Guide, European Union Council Directive 93/16-/EEC 1993, Health Department NHS Circular PCS(DD)2005/7 and the Employment Act 2002.